sea-shunned/hawks/user_guide.md

 ## Config File
 Parameters for `hawks` can be provided either as a dictionary, or from an external JSON file.
 A config can define either a single set of parameters, or when a list of parameters are provided then all possible parameter combinations are used (this is the `multi-config` setting).

 An example of both a single-set and multi-set config can be found in the `examples/` folder.
 In both cases, any parameter that is missing will be taken from the `hawks/defaults.json` file.
+Also see that file as an example if any explanation below is unclear.

 Below is a brief description of each of the parameters, split into their major sections: